 There are two categories.
 Flushing with acid and flushing with normal sludge removers.

 When you flush without acid, leaks are not common at all.
 The more common "leak" is the radiator taps dripping from the top because they have not been turned in 20 years, till today.
 Mostly an easy fix involving tightening the nut on top.
 Leaks from radiators, pipes, boiler etc. after flushing happens; roughly 1 in 30 flushes whereas with acid leaks in other places is more 1 in 5 flushes.
-That is why we do not recommend using acid as a standard and only in extreme cases with great caution, there is now a viable alternative procedure to using acid called powder flushing.
-Really old systems are sometimes beyond the help of a power flushing, but you really can tell untill you have it power flushed.
+That is why we do not recommend using acid as a standard and only in extreme cases with great caution, there is now a viable alternative procedure to using acid, called powder flushing.
+Really old systems are sometimes beyond the help of a power flushing, but you really can tell until you have it power flushed.

 When do I power flush and when do I powder flush ?

 Power flushing a system is for when the sludge is light and loose in the system which normally means that the system is less than 10 years old (very rough guide and subject to system maintenance).
 For older systems, like open vented and microbore, the sludge would have hardened onto the internal surfaces.
 This process can limit the flow through the pipes down to a full block.
 This reduction of flow happens over many years and is not apparent until it all goes wrong.
 Powder flushing takes care of the hardened sludge which the chemicals used for power flushing will simply leave behind in the system, it is also extremely safe to use on metallic and non-metallic systems.
 An abrasive, in powder or pellet form, is used in the water when the central heating water is circulated with a powder flush machine.
 This "sands" the sludge down or knocks it off the internal walls, so that it can be removed.
 The abrasive powder slowly dissolves in the water and is finally removed by changing the water in the system, leaving it sludge and abrasive free.